RTMecha/BetterLegacy/snapshots.md

 - Added currentEpoch to math parser variables.
 - Now supports text origin alignment from alpha.
 - Ported gradient scale & rotation from alpha.
-- Ported polygon shape from alpha. (still waiting on the mesh generator)
+- Ported polygon shape from alpha. (still waiting on the mesh generator, so it doesn't fully work yet)

 ### Editor
 - Themes now display info about their colors.